xamarinuniverse/XamarinUniversalLibrary/src/resources/README.md

 # Xamarin Resources

-This section contains the books related to xamarin.
+This section contains the resources related to xamarin.

 ## Want to contribute